adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - age;
 - poverty;
 - rurality;
+- linguistic difference;
 - sexual orientation;
 - gender identity;
 - deprivation of liberty;
-- other relevant forms of structural disadvantage.
+- and other relevant forms of structural disadvantage.

-### 2.4 Indigenous perspective and cultural accessibility
+### 2.4 Cultural, territorial, and linguistic accessibility

 Where relevant, assess whether the domestic legal instrument:

-- recognises indigenous peoples;
+- recognises minority or indigenous populations where applicable;
-- incorporates consultation standards;
+- incorporates consultation standards where applicable;
 - accounts for cultural and linguistic accessibility;
 - recognises geographic and documentary barriers;
 - and avoids assuming a single homogeneous rights environment.